rocky-linux/documentation/docs/gemstones/containers/podman.md

 - `/etc/containers/systemd/users/$(UID)`
 - `/etc/containers/systemd/users/`

-While, aside from single containers, pod, image, network, volume and kube files are supported, let's focus on our Nextcloud example.
+While single containers, pod, image, network, volume, and kube files are also supported, let's focus on our Nextcloud example.
 Create a new file `~/.config/containers/systemd/nextcloud.cotainer` with the following content:

 ```systemd
 [Container]